Configuring Fusion for SAML

 You must get the following information about the SAML Identity Provider either from your sys admin or from the IDP directly:

 Identity Provider URL - the URL used by the SAML authority for single sign-on.
-Usually a URL which ends in "saml/sso", e.g. "https://www.my-idp.com/<my-app-path>/sso/saml"
+Usually a URL which ends in "saml/sso", such as "https://www.my-idp.com/<my-app-path>/sso/saml"

 Certificate Fingerprint - the contents of the SAML authority certificate, without the certificate header and footer.
 You must get this certificate from the SAML Identity Provider.
 The certificate is a text file which has a pair of header and footer lines which say "BEGIN CERTIFICATE" and "END CERTIFICATE", respectively.
 The fingerprint consists of the lines between the header and the footer.
 You can cut and paste this information into the text box on the Fusion UI.